 With so many folding bike brands to choose from, at My Bike Shop and My Bike Shop Too, we take great pride in ensuring that we only offer leading brands – offering great quality, comfort, safety and innovation.
 As an authorised dealer for all of the Brands we offer, you know you are getting the best advice and service and support when you buy from us.

-We only offer genuine, quality components, and with TEN folding bike brands to choose from, we make sure that you get the best product for your personal situation.
+We only offer genuine, quality components, and with ELEVEN folding bike brands to choose from, we make sure that you get the best product for your personal situation.
 Click here if you want a quick recommendation.

 Folding bikes today offer a myriad of wheel sizes, folding systems and choices of colours to suit various cycling profiles and needs.
 Research is required and you can find these information from the web.
 At MBS, we pride ourselves in helping our customers decide on the best brand and model for them.